 - Your most important duty is to greet visitors as they come in and attempt to meet their informational needs. - Answer the phone, take messages and provide information to the appropriate person. - Make copies of handouts for visitors, if they need them. - Restock brochure racks, as needed.
-If you see we are running low on any brochures, especially those that go in the display panel racks, please contact Rachel Nichols by phone, 240-3088-1740 or via email, rachel@heartofthecivilwar.org - ➤ We have a cleaning service, but if you notice any especially soiled area (i.e. mud tracked in), please clean it.
-There are cleaning supplies in the cupboards near the sink in the information desk area and behind the door of the back staircase. - Update the white board with any special events. - ➤ Update the Newcomer House Log Book: Record your volunteer hours, number of visitors, and notes on anything particularly interesting that occurred (i.e., visits by descendants or special group visits).
+If you see we are running low on any brochures, especially those that go in the display panel racks, please contact Rachel Nichols by phone, 240-3088-1740 or via email, rachel@heartofthecivilwar.org - We have a cleaning service, but if you notice any especially soiled area (i.e. mud tracked in), please clean it.
+There are cleaning supplies in the cupboards near the sink in the information desk area and behind the door of the back staircase. - > Update the white board with any special events. - ➤ Update the Newcomer House Log Book: Record your volunteer hours, number of visitors, and notes on anything particularly interesting that occurred (i.e., visits by descendants or special group visits).
+When counting visitors, include anyone you see outside even if they do not come inside.
 Also, include any notes or information that will be helpful to the next volunteers.
 You may make note of any needed repairs or maintenance that do not need emergency attention.
 As always, don't hesitate to contact Rachel directly.